kauncoder/merkle_fileserver/README.md

 ## 4. Process

-1. get the root hash for files to be uploaded from `localhost:8081/hash` path. copy the hash value including the square braces like `[....]` and store it somewhere. this is the `root_hash`
+1. Get the root hash for files to be uploaded from `localhost:8081/hash` path. copy the hash value including the square braces like `[....]` and store it somewhere. this is the `root_hash`
-2. upload the files to the server from `localhost:8080/upload`
+2. Upload the files to the server from `localhost:8080/upload`
-3. view list of file at `localhost:8080/list`. to download click on any file link which will redirect to download page.
+3. View list of file at `localhost:8080/list`. to download click on any file link which will redirect to download page.
-4. download the file, its merkle proof will be displayed as a vector of tuples `[([..],..)]`.
+4. Download the file, its merkle proof will be displayed as a vector of tuples `[([..],..)]`.
 Copy this entire expression including the square braces. this is the `merkle_proof`
-5. to verify, go to the client verify page at `localhost:8081/verify` and select the downloaded file and paste the `root_hash` and `merkle_proof` values from previous steps.
+5. To verify, go to the client verify page at `localhost:8081/verify` and select the downloaded file and paste the `root_hash` and `merkle_proof` values from previous steps.

+## 5. Caveats

+Each time user uploads files to the fileserver, the server deletes the previous files and merkle tree.
+This is because the user can not regenerate their hash for the set of old+new files.
+A possible solution to this can be achieved with zero-knowledge proofs.
+The fileserver will now create a new merkle tree with all files old+new and return not only the root hash of the merkle tree but also a proof of correct computation.

+## 6. To Do
+[ ] Add tls support
+[ ] Add persistent login
+[ ] Multi-user support
+[ ] Deployment in cloud (with Certificate/KMS/Oauth support)